 - the virus reactivating and causing a second bout of mono

-The incubation period for mono is 4 to 8 weeks.
+The incubation period for mono is around

 During this period, from the time of infection until symptoms appear, a person is contagious.
 They appear healthy, but they can spread mono to others.